Full Guide on How to Grow Poppy Flowers

 Read more

-Make the cuts at a slight angle to allow water runoff, reducing the risk of rot.
-Additionally, remove any dead or damaged leaves to improve air circulation and reduce the risk of disease.
+Additionally, you should remove any dead or damaged leaves to improve air circulation and reduce the risk of disease.

 Read more